madebymagnolia/jumprightin/README.md

 **There is a substantial hurdle between a user and a piece of on demand video: pressing select**.

 Choosing to play a programme or film and committing two minutes (or more) of your life to “checking it out” feels like a gargantuan undertaking in 2017.
-The result: stalemate.
+The result: paralysis.

 The concept presented here aims to address the problem by dropping a user directly into content as soon as they launch iPlayer.